Denton Welch: Legacy

 The playwright and diarist Alan Bennett stated that he shared many similar preoccupations when he first encountered Welch's work.

 William S. Burroughs cited Welch as the writer who most influenced his own work and dedicated his 1983 novel The Place of Dead Roads to him.
 In 1951 the English composer Howard Ferguson set five of Welch's poems (included in A Last Sheaf) as a song-cycle for voice and piano, entitled Discovery.
 Others who have named Welch as an influence have included the film-maker John Waters, the artist Barbara Hanrahan, and the writers Beryl Bainbridge and Barbara Pym.

 Welch appears as "Merton Hughes" in the 1956 novel No Coward Soul, written by his friend, the painter Noël Adeney, and as "Kim Carsons" in William S. Burroughs' The Place of Dead Roads.

 Many commentators who wrote about Denton Welch after his death had their views clouded by largely non-aesthetic concerns: by their perception of his sexuality, or of his treatment of them personally in his writing, or of the "hateful winsomeness" of his personality.
 The appropriateness of Welch's alleged solipsism, at a time when the world was in turmoil, appears as a factor in some reviews; the poet Randall Swingler went so far as to remark on the comparatively commonplace fact of Welch's early death, being, as it was, only one of many at the time.
 However, Welch's friends observed that close focus on his sexuality was to miss the point of his writing.
-Fellow student at Goldsmith's, Helen Roeder, called him 'Ariel', and Maurice Cranston highlighted the complexity of Welch's character, at least in part influenced by his health.
-Simply labelling him ...'a homosexual' is to use a bright, pat word which will make foolish people think they have learned the secret of something they have not begun to understand.
+Fellow student at Goldsmiths, Helen Roeder, called him 'Ariel', and Maurice Cranston highlighted the complexity of Welch's character, at least in part influenced by his health.
+Simply labelling him "'a homosexual' is to use a bright, pat word which will make foolish people think they have learned the secret of something they have not begun to understand".

-Cranston also offered what might be considered a more balanced assessment of Welch's shortcomings and gifts: He had no trust.
-This in turn connects with his greatest limitation as an artist.
-He built too many barricades and enclosed the range of his understanding.
-If he could have seen the wider human comedy with his miraculously penetrating eye, and described the world as he described his own, he would surely have been among the greater writers in our language.
-As it is he will survive as a minor genius, one of very few from an uncreative age.
+Cranston also offered what might be considered a more balanced assessment of Welch's shortcomings and gifts: